 Although the ignition triangle is widely used and is a perfectly good representation, perhaps a better depiction for dust would be the ignition pentagon.

-Newer equipment certified to standards released after 2014 should conform to the tighter restrictions on labelling implemented for this very reason and should have separate lines in the certification label for Gas (G) and Dust (D) with a third (GD) specifically for Hybrid mixture if covered by the certification.
+Newer equipment certified to standards released after 2014 should conform to the tighter restrictions on labelling implemented for this very reason.
+Equipment certified to current standards will have separate lines in the certification label for Gas (G) and Dust (D) with a third (GD) specifically for Hybrid mixture if covered by the certification.